iadic/Primate-Nasal-Thermal/README.md

 - SIREN (neural implicit inpainting)

 ### 4) Best Inpainting Compared
-Using the best inpainting methods, SIREN and Biharmonic inpainting where tested quantitativly using an artificial fence frame.
+Using the best inpainting methods, SIREN and Biharmonic inpainting where tested quantitatively using an artificial fence frame.
 Images to test inpainting, fencing, and the non-fenced primate image are al in "Sample Images" folder.
 Performs a **quantitative comparison** of SIREN vs. Biharmonic inpainting using artificial fence masks.